KimDeRoover/MixtureMG_FA/README.md

 # MixtureMG_FA: R-code for mixture multigroup factor analysis

-Main function for performing MMG-FA with multiple numbers of clusters and select the number of clusters.
+Main function for performing MMG-FA with multiple numbers of clusters and selection of the number of clusters.
 Includes factor rotation (currently, varimax and oblimin).
 For instructions, see 'How to use MixtureMG_FA.pdf'.

 # MixtureMG_FA_loadings: For finding clusters of groups with metric invariance